WebSpec: Towards Machine-Checked Analysis of Browser Security Mechanisms: Web Invariants and Attacks

-We encode the invariant in our model by splitting the two cases in which a host cookie can be set: (i) via HTTP headers, and (ii) via JavaScript.
-For space reasons we present only case (ii) below and refer to \autoref{sec:hostcookiesappendix} for the full definition.
+We encode this invariant by splitting the two cases in which a host cookie can be set: (i) via HTTP headers, and (ii) via JavaScript.
+For space reasons we present only case (ii) below and refer to the technical report~\cite{webspec-technical-report} for the full definition.

 For every reachable state in which a script \coqe{sc} is setting a cookie on the top-level window (lines 3-6), \coqe{ctx} is the window (browsing context) in which the script \coqe{sc} is running (line 5).
 If the cookie has the \code{\_\_Host-} prefix (line 8), we require (line 11) the domain on which the cookie was registered to be equivalent to the domain of the \coqe{ctx} browsing context.
 This corresponds to stating that a script running on a page of domain $d$ can set a host-prefix cookie only for the domain $d$.